Gluten-Free Almond Breakfast Cake

 Ingredients

-• 1/2 cup gluten-free oat flour (I grind up my oats in the food processor)
+• 1/2 cup GF oat flour (you can grind up your own in the food processor)

 • 1/2 cup almond flour